nitin88/ssb-dbgen/README.md

 The result has seen several repositories here on github with various changes to the code, intended to resolve this or the other issue with compilation or execution, occasionally adding new files (such as scripts for loading the data into a DBMS, generating compressed data files, removing the trailing pipe characters etc.).
 This means a tree of mostly unsynchronized repositories - with most having been essentially abandoned: Last commits several years ago with more than a couple of issues unresolved.

-This effort is an attempt to **unify** all of those disparate repositories, taking all changes to the code which - in my opinion - are generally applicable, and applying them altogether while resolving any conflicts.
+This effort is an attempt to **unify** all of those disparate repositories, taking all changes to the code which - in my opinion - are generally applicable, and applying them all together while resolving any conflicts.
 Details of what's already been done can be found on the [Closed Issues Page](https://github.com/eyalroz/ssb-dbgen/issues?q=is%3Aissue+is%3Aclosed) and of course by examining the commit comments.

 If you are the author of one of the other repositories - please [contact me](mailto:eyalroz@technion.ac.il) for better coordination of this effort.